-On a scale of 1-10, how hard is it to handle multiple Slack workspaces at once?
+On a scale of 1-10, how hard is it to handle multiple Slack guest accounts and workspaces at once?
 If you said more than 1, this article should help.

 Can you still have a simple, single-pane-of-glass Slack experience?